UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

     In object design we try and find the objects that will help us identify the classes of our project ![Geeks for geeks introduction to OOP](https://www.geeksforgeeks.org/oops-object-oriented-design/) and here is a link to a tutorial for python ![Geeks for geeks introduction to OO for python](https://www.geeksforgeeks.org/python-oops-concepts/)

-???- What are the main concepts of object design
+???- "What are the main concepts of object design"

     Model the realworld through classes
     Facilitate __information hiding__ through Encapsulation